voku/stoppropaganda/README.md

 Anyone who knows someone from Russia should send them a personal message with a link to Zelenskyy's speech to the Russian people.
 It is important that as many as possible in Russia hear his words.
 Write to all Russians you know!  #Ukraine 🇺🇦 🇷🇺 https://youtu.be/Fwzb_JX7u04

+INFO: If you do not know anything about PHP, you maybe want to check out this HTML/JS code: https://github.com/ajax-lives/NoRussian/

 DISCLAIMER: (D)DOS'ing is illegal!
 Usage of this tool is intended for educational purposes only.

 ---